OpaxIV/drm_in_games/tigress/fib_encode.md

 ```

 #### Decompiler
-The decompiler presents the following code for the standard implementation `fib.c`:<br/>
+The decompiler presents the following code for the standard and obfuscated implementation of the main function:<br/>
 _fib.c:_
 ```C
 undefined8 main(int param_1,long param_2)